Image Optimization for a Faster Framer Website

 A good solution is to use short loops or static images instead of long GIFs.

-5.3 Ignoring Mobile-First Optimisation
+5.3 Ignoring Mobile-First Optimization

 Mobile pages load 70.9% slower than desktop on average, reinforcing the need for mobile-first asset handling.

-Streamline Your Framer Site’s Load Times
+Cut Your Framer Site’s Load Times

 Written By